Virgin River Gorge

 The Virgin River Gorge, located between St. George, Utah, and Beaver Dam, Arizona, is a long canyon carved out by the Virgin River in northwest Arizona.
-The Virgin River rises on the Colorado Plateau and created the topography of both Zion National Park and the Virgin River Gorge.
-The Gorge connects the southwestern rim of the Colorado Plateau and the northeastern part of the Mojave Desert.
+The Virgin River created the topography of both Zion National Park and the Virgin River Gorge.

 Interstate 15 runs through the canyon and crosses the Virgin River several times.
-The Virgin River Gorge section of Interstate 15 is one of the most expensive parts of interstate highway ever constructed.
+The Virgin River Gorge section of Interstate 15 is one of the most expensive sections of Interstate highway ever constructed.
 Due to the winding of the canyon, the highway within is also noted for its tricky driving conditions.